 That their children are happy and want to be at school and feel that their views are wishes are valued.

 Our ethos is one of inclusivity.
 The children are fully integrated into school life and are included in all trips, after school clubs and other events.
 The staff and other children in school fully accept that some children have differences but these differences are something to be celebrated.

 We aim for children to integrate into learning and social times across the school day, including playtimes, lunchtimes, assemblies etc. However, we will also adapt and be flexible to ensure each child is settled, has provision to meet their specific needs and ensure they make excellent progress from their individual starting points.

-Each child has a designated key worker but will work with a range of staff to develop their social interaction skills and independence Staff will work with small groups or 1:1 with a child depending on need or activity.
+Each child has a designated key worker but will work with a range of staff to develop their social interaction skills and independence.
+Staff will work with small groups or 1:1 with a child depending on need or activity.
 Specialist resources we can offer include individual work stations, sensory integration equipment, PECS or communication books, visual time tables, including now and next time-tables and access to a purpose built sensory room.
-Progress is carefully tracked through Sandwell Skills Ladders, National Curriculum, the Towards Independence Hierarchy, outside agency assessments and extended curriculum.
+Progress is carefully tracked through Sandwell Skills Ladders, National Curriculum, the Towards Independence Hierarchy, outside agency assessments and an extended curriculum.

 How does my child access a Focus Provision place?

 To access a Focus Provision Place a child must have an Education Healthcare Plan.

 During an Annual Review or CAM, agencies will discuss provision, and if appropriate, a request for a Focus Provision place can be made to Sandwell SEN. This will then go to resource panel who will review the request against their banding criteria for specialist provision.
 They will then make a decision whether they can offer a Focus Provision Place.
 At this stage, SEN caseworkers, parents and Focus Provision schools will liaise to find the appropriate provision with spaces available.